okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/migrate-to-okta-password-hooks/main/index.md

 ## Migration Program Plan

-A migration program utilizes Okta's [Password Import Inline Hook](/docs/reference/password-hook/) feature to seamlessly migrate users as they authenticate.
+A migration program uses Okta's [password import inline hook](/docs/reference/password-hook/) feature to seamlessly migrate users as they authenticate.
 The broad strokes look like:

 1. Create all the users from the legacy system in Okta with a provider set to: `IMPORT`. **NOTE:** This can be done in bulk and does NOT require individual user credentials.
 2. Optional: Create groups and applications in Okta.
 Assign users to groups and assign groups and users to applications